 Solid and reliable timepiece.
-Water resistant to 165 ft.
+Water resistant to 165 feet.
 Clear face and anti-reflective sapphire dial window.
 Automatic self-winding function.
 Features day with the date.

 Deep-set face can be hard to read in the dark.

 Traditional face with Arabic numbers and hand-wound movement.
 Sleek stainless steel bezel and sturdy khaki canvas strap.
-Resists water to 165 ft.
+Resists water to 165 feet.
 Has a date window and sapphire crystal.

 Green face may not appeal to all men.
-38 mm case is ideal for some but may be too small for others.
+38-millimeter case is ideal for some but may be too small for others.

 Large and elegant watch that's also slim.
 Good strap quality.
 Features a date window.